kylele3221/recipe-rating-prediction/index.md

   - `protein`: Protein content.
   - `saturated fat`: Saturated fat content.
   - `carbohydrates`: Carbohydrate content.
-  - `average_rating`: The average user rating for the recipe (on a scale from just above 0 to 5, allowing for decimals).
+  - `average_rating`: The average user rating for the recipe on a scale from 0 to 5, allowing for decimals.

-These columns represent the key nutritional facts and user feedback (rating) used to explore and answer the project’s central question.
+These columns represent the key nutritional facts and user feedback used to explore and answer the project’s central question.

-In this project, we use approachable, high-level data science and machine learning methods to both predict ratings and understand the relationship between nutrition and popularity.
+In this project, we use approachable, high level data science and machine learning methods to both predict ratings and understand the relationship between nutrition and popularity.

 ---